aornota/redneck/src/md/1000 Introduction/- Introduction -.md

 1-level openings bids are as follows (where g12 means "good 12" and b12 means "bad 12"):

 - {1NT} shows a balanced hand with g12-14 HCP.
+This bid is not forcing.
 - {1S} shows an unbalanced hand (or 5332) with ca. 11-19 HCP and with 4+ spades and fewer than 4 hearts.
 It might have a longer minor suit.
+This bid is not forcing.
 - {1H} shows an unbalanced hand (or 5332) with ca. 11-19 HCP and with 4+ hearts.
 It might have a longer spade suit or a longer minor suit.
+This bid is not forcing.
 - {1D} shows a balanced hand with either 10-b12 HCP or 15-17 HCP.
+This bid is forcing (with one exception).
 - {1C} shows either an unbalanced hand with ca. 11-19 HCP and without a 4-card or longer major - or a balanced hand with 18-19 HCP.
+This bid is not forcing.